 Inventory - Inventory is valued based on donor's estimate of fair value for each item received.
-At December 31, 2010, inventory consists primarily of school supplies, shoes, and other miscellaneous items to be distributed as part of SOA's programs.
-Inventory is warehoused in both California and Pennsylvania.
+At December 31, 2011, inventory consists primarily of shoes and playground equipment to be distributed as part of SOA's programs

 Property and Equipment - Property and equipment are stated at cost.
 Repairs and maintenance are charged to operations as incurred.
 When property and equipment are retired or otherwise disposed of, the cost and accumulated depreciation are removed from the accounts and any resulting gain or loss is included in the results of operations for the respective period.